Information for High School Teachers

 CHS Associate Faculty also report that they have also benefited in the following ways:

-- Teacher Development—Edmonds CC is provides CHS Associate Faculty with an Edmonds CC Curriculum Coordinator/Liaison who will offer training in curriculum development, assessment standards, teaching methodology, and provide valuable supplemental materials.
+- Teacher Development—Edmonds CC provides CHS Associate Faculty with an Edmonds CC Curriculum Coordinator/Liaison who will offer training in curriculum development, assessment standards, teaching methodology, and provide valuable supplemental materials.
 Through annual classroom visits and dialogue as part of required Professional Development, a collegial partnership is formed that may not otherwise exist.
 Some Edmonds CC academic departments have provided funding for CHS Associate Faculty to attend workshops or purchase resources that would not have otherwise been possible.
 CHS Associate Faculty are recognized by their peers, parents, and students as exceptionally prepared educational leaders providing outstanding coursework.
 CHS Associate Faculty have access to college resources such as the library and other college staff training.

 - Motivated Students—CHS students have an additional motivation to learn because they know they are earning college as well as high school credits.
 This motivation often provides a great teaching and learning environment and puts the fun back in teaching for CHS Associate Faculty.
 CHS students remain at their high school rather than leaving to attend on campus classes.
 This encourages them to participate in the extra-curricular activities at their high school.
 Additionally, the school district retains state funding for the students rather than having to transfer a portion to the college as is done for students participating in Running Start.

 - Teacher Employment—CHS Associate Faculty may include this designation on their Resume/Vita and may also apply to teach college evening or Summer Quarter classes because they have already been appointed by the academic department.
 Additionally, a stipend is paid by Edmonds CC to the CHS Associate Faculty for the tasks that are outside their district teaching responsibilities.
+Edmonds CC's College in the High School Program is nationally accredited by the National Alliance of Concurrent Enrollment Partnerships, one of only three community colleges in Washington state.

 - Altruistic Benefits—Probably most important of all, the reason for teaching CHS classes are the benefits which CHS Associate Faculty provide for their students by helping them prepare for higher education.
 Students have indicated that earning college credits may have only been a dream and now they know it is possible.
 Additionally, CHS Associate Faculty are helping their high schools to develop and maintain quality education standards.

 Either the high school principal or high school teacher(s) may make the initial request to participate in the program.
-Successful applicants for becoming CHS Associate Faculty must meet the same credentials as any other part-time college instructor as defined by the academic department.

 Contact Pam LeMay, Director of Special Academic Programs/CHS, at 425.640.1371 (office), 206.276.4343 (cell), or email firstname.lastname@example.org.
 Pam will clarify the application process and answer any questions you might have.
 She will also notify the appropriate Edmonds CC academic Dean/department head of your interest.